 The BCI Resource Room is a quiet work space that can be accessed before and after school and at lunch times.
-A student success/ resource teacher is available to help students complete assignments, prepare for tests and catch up on missed work.
+A student success/resource teacher is available to help students complete assignments, prepare for tests and catch up on missed work.
 The teacher can also assist students to improve essential learning skills including organization, time management, note-taking, writing tests and reading textbooks.
-Students seeking help are welcomed to speak to resource, guidance or classroom teachers.
+To access this academic resource, Parents and students seeking help are welcomed to speak to resource, guidance or classroom teachers.